 You can ask us how long these payments will take to arrive.
 We can't control exactly when it will be received by the foreign bank.
 This depends on the banking practice of that country but should be no longer than 4 working days for a payment in one of our standard available currencies to reach North America, Canada, South Africa, Australia, New Zealand and countries in Europe and the Middle or Far East.
 A payment in any currency to most other countries operating electronic payment systems should take no longer than 5 working days.
 Countries outside the UK may have different non-working days, and this could affect when the person you have sent money to is able to draw it out.

 Payment cut-off times

 If you want us to process these payments the same day you ask us, these are the times you must ask us by.
-The Post Office may have its own cut-off times, please ask at the Post Office you use.

 Payments out of your account